lmaisenbacher/rp-lockbox/README.md

 The available SCPI commands are documented [here](doc/SCPI_commands.rst).

-A python module and example GUI application for controlling the lockbox can be found in the [examples/python](examples/python) folder.
+A Python module and example GUI application for controlling the lockbox can be found in the [examples/python](examples/python) folder.

 ### PIDs